mathewgomas-alfred/mathewgomas.io/general_concepts/colors/color_managed_workflow.rst

 Workingspace
     sRGB (the default screen profile) or any larger profile if you can spare the bit depth and like working in them.
 Output
-    sRGB, ICC version 2, sRGB trc for the internet, and a specialized CMYK profile from the printing house for the printed images.
+    sRGB, ICC version 2, sRGB TRC for the internet, and a specialized CMYK profile from the printing house for the printed images.

 Use the sRGB-elle-V2-srgbtrc.icc for going between Inkscape, Photoshop, Painttool Sai, Illustrator, GIMP, Manga Studio, Paintstorm Studio, MyPaint, Artrage, Scribus, etc. and Krita.